pottendo/pottendo-Pi1541/README.md

 # if you switch from legacy build to circle build 'make clean' is mandatory
 ```

-Copy the resulting `kernel.img` to your SDCard and adjust the appropriate section _[pi3]_ to load this image by uncommenting the lines
+Copy the resulting `kernel.img` to your SDCard and adjust the appropriate section (e.g. _[pi3]_) to load this image by uncommenting the lines
 ```
 kernel_address=0x1f00000
 kernel=kernel.img